 Take a peek at their site for a full list of courses and membership benefits.
 This is a cheap online course to demo for a month and there’s something here for absolutely everyone.

-These are just the top 5 digital courses that I think offer the most value, especially for aspiring entertainment artists.
+So these are the top 5 digital courses I think offer the most value, especially for aspiring entertainment artists.

 Too many sites out there offer junk repetitive content that simply isn’t worth the money.

-Places that I would avoid are Lynda, Digital Tutors, and Skillshare.
-None of these sites are horrible resources.
+Places that I would avoid are Lynda, Udemy and Skillshare.
+None of these sites are horrible.
 But they’re much better at teaching digital design/software courses rather than art courses.

 Either way I hope this list helps artists on their journey of growth and self-improvement.
-The most important point is to just keep practicing and never give up on your learning potential.
+The most important thing is to just keep practicing and never give up.